Oscarl214/day-Planner/README.md

 Currently deployed at GitHub Pages

 ## Features
-Color-coded time blocks distinguish past, in-progress, and upcoming events App uses uses day.js to automatically update with accurate time & date Easily save events to local storage for future access
+-Color-coded time blocks distinguish past in-progress, and upcoming events -App uses uses day.js to automatically update with accurate time & date -Easily save events to local storage for future access
 ## Reflection
 Working with day.js was simpler than JavaScript date methods.
 The condensed format of jQuery allowed me to better organize logic and build the desired functionality more quickly than vanilla JavaScript